leeford/TeamsAdminTool/README.md

 * When cloning a Team, the mail nickname specified will not be used - This is a Graph bug
 * When retrieving or setting the Channel "IsFavoriteByDefault" value, null is returned - This is a [Graph bug](https://github.com/microsoftgraph/microsoft-graph-docs/issues/4241)
+* When creating a OneNote tab (including the Tab name), once a Teams user interfaces with the Tab for the first time, the Tab is renamed to 'note'.
+Unsure what (if anything) can be done about this as this occurs outside this tool.